 That medical professional should refer the child for a complete CVI functional assessment by a teacher of students with visual impairments (TVI).
 If the doctor does not recognize CVI, a functional vision report by a TVI can help the doctor understand how your child struggles to use their vision, and this collaboration leads to a diagnosis of CVI.
 This sets your child on the path to access learning.
 Early intervention and assessment can help address your child’s vision sooner and set them on the path to fruitful learning through visual access and through compensatory skills access.

-No patient is untestable: A CVI Q&A with Dr. Barry Kran: A conversation with Dr. Kran on evaluating patients suspected of having CVI, diagnosing CVI, and his approach to working with children, no matter their complexities
+No patient is untestable: A conversation with Dr. Barry Kran on evaluating patients suspected of having CVI, diagnosing CVI, and his approach to working with children, no matter their complexities

 CVI evaluation and assessment